3.8. while LoopsΒΆ

 list or a dictionary, or until a given counter exceeds a prespecified threshold.

-loop runs until a specified condition is true, as shown
+In contrast, a while loop runs until a specified condition is true, as shown

 below.